 Currently, blood glucose control in an ICU consists of the nurse drawing blood from the patient, measuring the blood glucose level on a bedside glucose meter, then either looking up a new intravenous insulin dose on a paper chart or typing the glucose level into a computer and having the computer give a new insulin dose.
 With the newly recommended insulin dose in hand, the nurse then goes back to the patient’s bedside and manually adjusts the rate of intravenous (IV) insulin on the IV pump.
 In order to maintain good blood glucose control, the nurse may have to repeat this process on an hourly basis.

-This will allow the nurse to spend 100 more minutes a day on direct patient care, which should serve to improve the overall quality of patient care.
+This will allow the nurse to spend up to 115 more minutes a day on direct patient care, which should serve to improve the overall quality of patient care.
 In addition, the AI based Artificial Pancreas system will be able to safely and effectively keep the ICU patient’s blood glucose level in the range that the treating physician feels is most appropriate, while at the same time avoiding the glucose metrics than can increase ICU patients morbidity/mortality rates – hypoglycemia, hyperglycemia and increased glucose variability.